fuux0405/blackjack/README.md

 also the ace always counts as 11, only if you get 2 Ace, the one of them counts as 1.

 Anyway hope you still have fun :D

+EDIT!:
+  with blackjack_new.py a bidding system is added! ;) you can chage the amount you start with by changing money in line ... default is 10000€